English | Select another language

-If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact him and ask to pay more.
+If a person stays in another country within the EU longer than in their home country over a few months, the operator may contact them and ask them to pay more.
 More information can be found in the Frequently Asked Questions (FAQ).

-A very small number of operators in the EU have been allowed by the national telecoms regulator to continue applying a small roaming surcharge after 15 June, in order to avoid negative effects on very low domestic prices.
-Such surcharges will be significantly lower than the ones applied before 15 June 2017.
+A very small and decreasing number of operators in the EU have been allowed by the national telecoms regulator to continue applying a small roaming surcharge after 15 June, in order to avoid negative effects on very low domestic prices.
+Such surcharges are significantly lower than the ones applied before 15 June 2017.

 - The Body of European Regulators for Electronic Communications (BEREC)

 - BEREC International Roaming Benchmark Reports :

 - BEREC International Roaming Benchmark Report April 2019 – September 2019

 - BEREC International Roaming Benchmark Report October 2018 – March 2019